edsu/inkdroid.org/_posts/2017-07-12-assemblages.md

 Thank you to Ricky Punzalan for much guidance during the planning and execution of the study.
 Leah Findlater and Jessica Vitak also helped in the selection of research methods.
-Nicholas Taylor and Jess Ogden provided lots of useful feedback on early drafts, as well as pointers into the literature that were extremely helpful.
+Nicholas Taylor, Jess Ogden and Samantha Abrams provided lots of useful feedback on early drafts, as well as pointers into the literature that were extremely helpful.

 I also want to thank the Maryland Institute for Technology in the Humanities and the Documenting the Now project (funded by the Mellon Foundation) who provided